konosmgr/youtuber-bidding-app/STATE.md

   - `images/` - Image assets for the application
     - Former background images and pattern SVGs
     - Profile card images for the FocusCard component
+  - `textures/` - Texture assets for Three.js components
+    - `smoke.png` - Particle texture used in the smoke background effect

 ## Features
 - Authentication system with user login/registration